 This course features a program of fitness activities, designed by the student and a member of the physical-education faculty.
 The student and faculty member develop fitness goals and strategies (activities and a schedule) to reach those goals.
 Class time is spent completing various fitness tests and workouts.
 A training log is kept by the student throughout the course.
 The student will also become familiar with principles of fitness and basic self-assessment techniques.
 Offered during the first half of each semester.

 This course provides students with the knowledge, skills, and methods for teaching swimming strokes and water safety.
 Successful completion of the course results in a Red Cross certificate.
-The course yields .25 unit of credit and runs forthe full semester.
+The course runs for the full semester.
 There is a charge for Red Cross instructional materials.
 Prerequisite: intermediate or advanced level of swimming proficiency.
 Offered twice yearly during both semesters.

 The course is designed to introduce the basic techniques and principles of strength training through the use of Nautilus and free-weight equipment.
 Physiological principles of isokinetic, isotonic, and isometric training will be developed.
 Safe and appropriate methods of equipment use will be emphasized.
 Offered during the first half of each semester.

-The primary objective of this course is tohelp students develop an understanding of the principles, techniques, and strategies for increasing total body conditioning with an emphasis on agility, anaerobic power development, and the enhancement of aerobic capacity.
+The primary objective of this course is to help students develop an understanding of the principles, techniques, and strategies for increasing total body conditioning with an emphasis on agility, anaerobic power development, and the enhancement of aerobic capacity.
 Students will learn skills that can be applied to lifetime physical activity as well as used to enhance their advanced athletic skills.
 They will develop an understanding of training principles and experience training benefits, including increases in muscular power, brain signal efficiency, kinesthetic or body spatial awareness, motor skills, and reaction time.
-Prerequisites: PHSD 110 or PHSD 132 or a current varsity athlete with permission of the instructor.
+Prerequisite: PHSD 110 or 132 or a current varsity athlete with permission of instructor.

 The aim of this course is to enable students to make well-informed decisions about a healthy lifestyle.
 Students will learn the fundamental principles of sports medicine, a discipline derived from exercise physiology and orthopedic medicine.
 Although traditionally concerned with athletic injuries, this field has expanded to include an array of health-related areas, including nutrition, the use of performance-enhancing supplements, strength training and cardiovascular fitness, basic psychology, pharmacology, and substance abuse.
 By learning about these topics, students will be better prepared to make sensible lifestyle choices that can improve the quality of health and wellness in their lives.
 Offered each semester.